The "Cloud" Isn't Up in the Sky

 Your iPhone photos, Gmail emails, Netflix movies - all of these are stored on servers inside enormous buildings somewhere in the world.

-• Google: Operates data centers in over 30 locations worldwide.
-Each data center houses hundreds of thousands of servers
+- Google: Operates data centers in over 30 locations worldwide.
+Each site occupies its own purpose-built complex

 Data centers are buildings the size of several soccer fields, with tens of thousands of servers neatly arranged in racks.
 They operate 24/7/365 and require massive amounts of electricity and cooling equipment.